TechAtNYU/tech-nyu-site/Readme.md

 From the root directory of the repository, run `npm install`, then run `gulp --require gulp-livescript` (`npm install gulp -g`).

 That will download all the project’s dependencies and use gulp to compile the [Livescript](http://livescript.net/) and Sass files that make up the project.
-(For compiling the Sass, you'll need to have Sass 3.3, Compass, and Breakpoint installed too; you can get those with `gem install sass`, `gem intall compass --pre`, and `gem install breakpoint` respectively.).
+(For compiling the Sass, you'll need to have Sass 3.3, Compass, and Breakpoint installed too; you can get those with `gem install sass`, `gem install compass --pre`, and `gem install breakpoint` respectively.).

 The built version of the project, with all the compiled files, will show up in the `build` directory.
 You can then run `node server.js` from the `build` directory to start the server.
 The whole thing is an Express app.
 To actually see the site, then visit `localhost:3000` in a browser.